Greg Solano: Embezzlement and resignation

-Kidney Donation
+Kidney donation

-In November 2016 Solano again made local news headlines when he donated a kidney to retired District Court Judge Michael Vigil.
-Solano said he had known the Judge since he was 20 years old and Judge Vigil helped him gain custody of his siblings.
-Greg Solano's Mother died when Solano was 20 years old and when Solano needed an attorney to legally gain custody of his 3 siblings Judge Vigil, then an attorney represented Solano on a Pro Bono basis.
-Thirty years later in 2015 Solano found out his old attorney, now a retired judge needed a kidney Solano called and offered one of his.
-Approximately 40 people offered and tested to donate the kidney.
-Solano was the only match.
-The testing and preparation took approximately a year and on November 22, 2016 during the thanksgiving holiday the former sheriff donated his kidney in a double surgery at the Mayo Clinic in Phoenix Arizona.
+In November 2016, Solano again made local news headlines when he donated a kidney to retired District Court Judge Michael Vigil.
+Solano said he had known Vigil since he was 20 years old, when Vigil helped him gain custody of his siblings after their mother's death.
+Vigil, then an attorney, represented Solano on a pro bono basis.
+Thirty years later, Solano, the only match out of approximately 40 volunteers, donated his kidney in a double surgery at the Mayo Clinic in Phoenix, Arizona.
 While a few said Solano may be trying to redeem himself in the public eye, Solano said his criminal conviction and the kidney donation were unrelated.
-"He's a good man," he said of Vigil a day after he'd been released from the hospital.
+"He's a good man," he said of Vigil a day after he was released from the hospital.
 "I did it for that reason and that reason only.
 Not to, like, fix my appearance with the community or anything like that."

-Social media

-Solano is net savvy (he's known as the "Blogging Sheriff").
-Solano maintains an active presence on Twitter and Facebook and regularly engages with his thousands of followers.

 Writing

-Greg Solano is also a writer with his short story "From Baghdad to Santa Fe" winning second place in a local writing contest earning him the title of published author.
+Greg Solano is also a writer, with his short story "From Baghdad to Santa Fe" winning second place in a local writing contest.
 He began work on his first fiction novel in 2005.